-ference between training and facilitation revolves around the relationship between content and process.
-Someone who trains, instructs or teaches has specific content that needs to be learned by participants and this is done through presentation and practice.
+The difference between training and facilitation revolves around the relationship between content and process.
+Someone who trains, instructs, or teaches has specific content that needs to be learned by participants and this is done through presentation and practice.

-An effective trainer prepares objectives, exercises and activities that introduce, then reinforce the content, and tests what was learned typically through participation and in some cases discussion.
+An effective trainer prepares objectives, exercises, and activities that introduce, then reinforce the content, and test what was learned typically through participation and in some cases discussion.
 The trainer pays attention to the learning process using activities that are carefully selected and paced.

-This may involve using questions, activities, reflective practice and others method to help teams move towards their goal (or learning) through self-discovery.
+This may involve using questions, activities, reflective practice, and other methods to help teams move towards their goal (or learning) through self-discovery.

-They ease a group through the process of setting goals, stating expectations, agreeing on procedures, solving problems and making decisions.
-The facilitator remains neutral while playing this role, remaining impartial throughout the process and only intervenes when necessary to move the process forwards.
+They ease a group through the process of setting goals, stating expectations, agreeing on procedures, solving problems, and making decisions.
+The facilitator remains neutral while playing this role, remaining impartial throughout the process, and only intervenes when necessary to move the process forward.